tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据处理/图片处理概述_intl_en.md

 ## Overview

-Tencent Cloud COS has integrated the professional All-in-One media solutions of [Cloud Infinite] (CI) (https://intl.cloud.tencent.com/document/product/1045), covering image processing, moderation, recognition, and many more.
+Tencent Cloud COS has integrated the professional All-in-One media solutions of [Cloud Infinite](https://intl.cloud.tencent.com/document/product/1045), covering image processing, moderation, recognition, and many more.
 See the table below for details.
 You can process your media data with the Upload and Process APIs in COS.

 <table>
    <tr>